reflectoring/reflectoring.github.io/_posts/2020-02-11-spring-boot-openapi.md

 # Conclusion

-API-First approach is easy to use, but it's difficult to master it.
+The API-First approach is easy to use, but it's difficult to master.

 To be able to do it right, you should:
- - Know what you have to build, it may be difficult when you are working in an agile environment
+ - Know what you have to build, which may be difficult working in an agile environment
  - Communication is a must.
 Because the API will be used by different teams.

 [swagger-editor]: http://editor.swagger.io/